mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

 );
 ```

-# Detection
+# Detection 🔍

 We can use the same anemic object detectors.

 We can check for *anemic* classes with no business object behavior (removing serializes, constructors, mutators etc).

- # Tags
+ # Tags 🏷️

-- Anemic
+- Anemic Models

-# Conclusion
+# Conclusion 🏁

 DTOs are a tool and an established practice in some languages.
 We should use them with care and responsibility.

-If we need to disassemble our objects in order to send them away from our realms, we need to be extremely cautioned.
+If we need to disassemble our objects to send them away from our realms, we need to be extremely cautioned.
 Since dismembered objects have no integrity considerations.

 His author warns us about its actual abuse.

-# Relations
+# Relations 👩‍❤️‍💋‍👨

 [Code Smell 01 - Anemic Models](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2001%20-%20Anemic%20Models/readme.md)